its5Q/yandex-q/README.md

 # yandex-q
 Scripts that were used to scrape and process data from Yandex.Q.
-Some scripts are messy, but it does the job.
+Some scripts are messy, but they get the job done.

 # Scripts used
 - `parse_questions_search.py` - to parse questions by searching all 4 letter combinations, because of the 1000 items limit per search